 B-202: Coordination of Child Care Services with School Districts, Head Start, and Early Head Start

-A Board must coordinate with federal, state, and local child care and early development programs, and with representatives of local government, in developing its Board plan and policies for the design and management of the delivery of .
+A Board must coordinate with federal, state, and local child care and early development programs, and with representatives of local government, in developing its Board plan and policies for the design and management of the delivery of CCS.
 Boards also must maintain written documentation of coordination efforts.

 Pursuant to Texas Education Code (TEC) §29.158, and in a manner consistent with federal law and regulations, Boards must coordinate with school districts, Head Start, and Early Head Start program providers to ensure, to the greatest extent practicable, that full-day, full-year child care is available to meet the needs of low-income parents working or attending job training or educational programs.